lihaoyi/macropy/readme.md

 macropy.exporter = PycExporter()
 ```

 The macro-expansion process takes significantly longer than normal imports, and this may be helpful if you have a large number of large files using macros and you want to save having to re-expand them every execution.

 Although `PycExporter` automatically does the recompilation of the macro-expanded files when they are modified, it notably *does not* do recompilation of the macro-expanded files when *the macros* are modified.
-This means that `PycExporter` is not useful when doing development on the macros themselves.
+This means that `PycExporter` is not useful when doing development on the macros themselves, since the output files will not get properly recompiled when the macros change.
+For now it is best to simply use the [NullExporter](#nullexporter) when messing with your macros, and only using the [PycExporter](#pycexporter) when your macros are stable and you are working on the target code.

 Reference
 =========